 The user behaviour is unpredictable, and manufacturers of medical devices must consider factors, related to the interaction of devices, during the risk assessment.

-Get in touch with Clever Compliance, a medical device certification company, at firstname.lastname@example.org to get help with the medical device risk assessment and certification process.
+Get in touch with Clever Compliance, a medical device certification company, at firstname.lastname@example.org to get help with your medical device's risk assessment and certification process.

 Dhillon, B.S.
 (2000).
 "Medical device reliability and associated areas", CRC Press LLC